eweeks/cs171-hw2-weeks-esther/problem_1_answers.md

 marked as more to less, for example.
 If this suddenly changes, this could present a very different graph for a user.
 Maybe there is some way to alert to user to the change in scale or reflect the current scale in the view.

+Contributors:

+Who is the audience?

+Audience seems to be contributors to a certain project, mostly directed to the project manager.
+The graph shows all of the commits, additions and deletions made over the life of that specific repository.
+It also shows all the contributors and their contributions.
+This gives a good overview of the whole project in terms of when the most activity has occurred on it, who has contributed the most, and when.
+As it is not uncommon for contributors to come and go on project work, based on which pieces they are working on, this is probably most valuable for the project manager.
+It could also be valuable for contributors on the project to see who else has been working, and maybe get a feel for their own contributions.

+What data is used?

+The graph is using data from the whole history of a repository, showing the number of commits, code deletions and code additions.
+It is showing this data from the master, as well as each contributors individual data, including commits, deletions and additions.
+It is also keeping the dates on all this data, and shows on what days what happened.

+How can you get the data using the GitHub API?

+Make a call to that repositories info, get a list of commits, deletions and additions for the whole history of the project, with dates included.
+Also need to get which users contributed to that repository and keep track of which commits, deletions, etc were theirs.
+  //api.github.com/repos/username/repository_name ... then somehow narrow
+this down...  //api.github.com/repos/username/repository_name/commits will give list of commits... also has the dates and names,
+ //api.github.com/repos/username/repository_name/collaborators will give list of collaborators,

+What happens if suddenly a contributor pushes many commits in a short time interval?
+How would you address this particular issue?

+This doesn't show up well on this graph, especially on projects that have been around for a long time, the graphs time will reflect mostly months in these cases, and many commits in a short period won't reflect on such a scale, even on the individual graphs.
+This may be viewed more clearly with a feature that allowed to zoom in on a smaller period of time, and possibly also changing the scale to accommodate this.